dmasad/Smew/Readme.md

 * `get_related("loves", a)` will return a list of all actors that love `a`, i.e. `(*, "loves", a)`.

 * `get_related(a, "loves", b)` will return `True` if the relationship `(a, "loves", b)` exists, and `False` otherwise.

+### Possible future work

+Suggestions and pull requests welcome!

+* In Sea Duck, narration is done using Tracery grammar; that could be handy here too.

+* At the moment, narration is just printed to the screen.
+It would be nice to track it internally too.

+* Track events alongside narration, including the actors and their current states.
+This would make it easier to pull out specific narrative strands (i.e. all events involving one actor, all events at a certain location).

+* While we're at it, we should track the overall model state.

+* Add tags to events

+* Make (some) events actor-choosable

+* Add more options for weighting event probabilities instead of just choosing uniformly at random